-Here at Team CRIO, we immersed ourselves in the world of clinical trial budget negotiations to identify which budget items are most often forgotten, as well as to uncover extra, little known, items that can be worked into your clinical trial budget!
+Here at Team CRIO, we immersed ourselves in the world of clinical trial budget negotiations to see which budget items are most often forgotten, as well as which little known budget items can be included in negotiations!
 After talking to our clients, and attending a few clinical research site management courses, here are our tips for building a better budget in the clinical trial negotiation budget process:

 Kristen is a Project Manager at Clinical Research IO Kristen takes management experience from her previous positions as content editor for a real estate company and as property manager for a Boston-based firm.